NewStrangeWorlds/BeAR/_sources/sections/observations.rst.txt

 file name of the posterior spectra file.

 For spectroscopy, the ``#type`` needs to be set to ``spectroscopy``.
-This is followed by an optional filter bandpass transmission function.
+This is followed by an optional :ref:`filter bandpass transmission function <sec:filter_response>`.
 If no filter transmission is used, this should be set to ``none`` as in the example above.

 The actual spectroscopic data is given in three columns.
 The first column is the wavelength in units of :math:`\mathrm{\mu m}`, the second the observational data.
 The units of the data depend on the